eevans/twissandra-j/README.markdown

 ### Starting Karaf and twissandra-j

+In order to be able to use the webapp correctly you must change the osgi implementation in your karaf distribution to do this you must change the karaf.framework property in <KARAF-HOME/etc/config.properties from 'felix' to 'equinox'.

 From the top-level directory of your Karaf installation, start karaf with a console, and install the `twisssandra-cassandra` feature: